reuk/wayverb/docs_source/context.md

 when auditioning, and a slower, higher-quality render to be produced once the user is happy with all the simulation settings.

-In terms of accessibility, the program must be simple to install and run, and users should not require specialist training in programming in order to become productive.
+Regarding accessibility, the program must be simple to install and run, and users should not require specialist training in acoustics or programming in order to become productive.
 Controls must be intuitive, and it should be obvious how each parameter will affect the final IR.
-The project as a whole should be accessible
-too: the code and supporting materials must be made freely available to researchers, to encourage further research and modification.
+The project as a whole should be accessible too: the code and supporting materials must be made freely available to researchers, to encourage further research and modification.
 Note that accessibility is a lesser goal than plausibility and efficiency: if the program is fast and produces high quality, usable results, users will be prepared to invest time to learn the program.
 Meanwhile, if the program is easy to use but is too slow or produces poor results, users will have no reason to learn the software in the first place.

 ### Proposed Solution